-The Statement of Accounts was submitted to the Council's External Auditors by the Section 151 Officer, the Service Director for Finance, on 31st July 2022.
+The Statement of Accounts was submitted to the Council's External Auditors by the Section 151 Officer, the Director of Finance, on 31st May 2023.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31st March 2022, the figures in the financial statements and notes have been adjusted in all material aspects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31st March 2023, the figures in the financial statements and notes have been adjusted in all material aspects to reflect the impact of this information.